opencube-horizon/system-characterization/compute-characterization/README.md

-# Figures 7, 8 - Core-to-Core Latency
+# Compute - Core-to-Core Latency

+This folder provides data and visualisation scripts for core-to-core latency metrics.
+The results are reported in D4.1. in Figures 7 and 8.

 ## Requirements